huggingface/transformers/docs/source/performance.md

 |         32 |       6827 |      6207 |     620 |
 |         64 |      10037 |      8061 |    1976 |

 So there is only a real memory saving if we train at a high batch size (and it's not half) and at batch sizes lower than 8, you actually get a bigger memory footprint (because of the overhead mentioned above).
-The gain for FP16 training is that in each of those cases, the training with the flag `--fp16` is twice as fast, which does require every tensor to have every dimension be a multiple of 8 (so if your batch size is not a multiple of 8, you won't get that speed-up, and the script `finetune_trainer.py` does not pad the tensors to a sequence length that is a multiple of 8).
+The gain for FP16 training is that in each of those cases, the training with the flag `--fp16` is twice as fast, which does require every tensor to have every dimension be a multiple of 8 (examples pad the tensors to a sequence length that is a multiple of 8).

-TL;DR: FP16 with apex or AMP will only give you some memory savings with a reasonably high batch size.
+Summary: FP16 with apex or AMP will only give you some memory savings with a reasonably high batch size.

 Some amazing tutorials to read on mixed precision:
 - @sgugger wrote a great explanation of mixed precision [here](https://docs.fast.ai/callback.fp16.html#A-little-bit-of-theory)